Levelminds/Lm_Landing/Readme.md

 A modern platform connecting skilled technicians with business opportunities and vendors with job opportunities for their technician teams.

+> **Workspace rebuild update:** This branch refreshes the local environment setup notes to ensure contributors can reliably recreate the project workspace from the repository contents.

 ## 🚀 Quick Start (Pre-configured for Hostinger)

 **All files are ready to deploy!
 Just:**